 About Jules Derrick, Founder

 Do you ever get the feeling you are in the wrong shoes career wise?
 I did.
-As a result, in October 2013 I decided to change footwear.
+As a result, in October 2012 I decided to change footwear.
 It was a massive change.
 Quite scary.
-But I haven’t looked back and consequently, I am happier, a whole lot healthier and I am doing something that I absolutely believe in.
+But I haven’t looked back and consequently, I am happier, a whole lot healthier and I am doing something that I absolutely love and believe in.

 I have always been a creative little soul.
 Back when there were “A” Levels, I took Art, English Literature and French.
 All were to later have a part to play in my life, so my choices were solid even at that tender age.